 Sweden’s Midsommar festival, which takes place on the longest day of the year, holds enough tradition and merriment to last the rest of the year.
 The holiday celebrates the summer solstice and the connection between nature and one’s sense of self.
-But last year, when photographer Michelle Bablitz was ready to frolic through the festivities, the maypole would not go up.
+But in 2016, when photographer Michelle Bablitz was ready to frolic through the festivities, the maypole would not go up.

 Stockholm and Gothenburg and make the drive to Enviken and other idyllic towns.
 They immerse themselves in fairy-tale scenes: placid lakes, enchanted forests, and grassy paths leading to crimson cottages.
 They wade through chest-high wildflowers and reconnect with nature, finally getting a chance to slow down and enjoy Scandinavia’s short summer.
 For one short window, their heads are heavy only with wreaths of flowers.

 See Old New York Through a Traveling Photographer’s Lens